virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 \`\`Inline code\`\` with backticks|| ![Inline code](/img/markdown_inline-code.jpg) with backticks
 \`\`\`<br>print '3 backticks <br>or3 tildes'<br>\`\`\`|\~\~\~\~<br>print '3 backticks<br> or 3 tildes'<br>\~\~\~\~|![Block code](/img/markdown_block-code.jpg)

-The elements visual displaying can be find on the screen below:
+The elements visualisation can be foundnd on the screen below:
 ![markdown_tags](/img/markdown_tags.jpg)

 Source code for each of these elements is displayed below: